xanthics/PoE_Weighted_Search/README.md

 Given a dictionary of stat weights and a set of tags, generates a search string for pathofexile.com/trade

-***

-I am in the (slow) process of expanding the mod lists to support dps searchs for all the gear slots.
-If you want something added, please open an issue so it can be tracked.

 Feedback appreciated on [Reddit](https://www.reddit.com/r/pathofexiledev/comments/9jkwru/python_tool_to_generate_search_strings_for_dps/)